Iridium(IV) oxide: Synthesis

-Oxide materials are typically hard and brittle.
-Indeed, iridium oxide does not easily deform under stress, instead cracking easily.
-Measured deflections of a thin, cantilevered iridium oxide film indicate a Young’s modulus of 300 ± 15 GPa, substantially lower than the Young's modulus of metallic iridium (517 GPa).

 Applications

 Iridium dioxide can be used to make coated electrodes for industrial electrolysis or as microelectrodes for electrophysiology.
 In electrolytic applications, IrO_{2} films evolve O_{2} efficiently.

 Electrode manufacture typically requires high-temperature annealing.

 Fracture and delamination are well-known problems when fabricating devices that incorporate iridium oxide film.
 One cause of delamination is lattice mismatch between iridium oxide and the substrate.
 Sputtering iridium oxide on a liquid crystal polymer has been proposed to avoid mismatch, but sputtered films spontaneously delaminate during cyclic voltammetry if the maximum potential bias exceeds 0.9 V.